Rated4.8/5 | 1512 reviews

 Retain proof of service rather than trying to rebuild it later for court.

 This is another strong reason to use Notice Only.
 The value is not just the completed Form 3.
-It is the cleaner notice-and-service workflow around it.
+It is the cleaner notice-and-service file around it.

 Section 8 timeline, costs & evidence checklist